niplav/site/99_problems_klong_solution.md

 `d7` takes two lists, and generates their cartesian product<!--TODO: wikipedia link-->.
 Why not take the cartesian product `cp` from set.kg, the set library included in Klong, you ask?
-Because `cp` has problems with lists of lists, while `d7` deals with them easily:
+Because `cp` has problems with lists of lists, while `d7` deals with them easily<!--TODO: submit to standard library as a fix-->:

 		.l("set")
 		d7::{,/y{(,y){x,,y}:\x}:\x}